 Artist Statement

-Living in New Mexico, I am deeply inspired by the crackly desert floor, trees, aliens and mesa landscapes.
+Living in New Mexico for the last 26 years, I am inspired by Ancient Southwest pottery, the high desert pine trees, mountains and mesa landscapes.
 The natural textures and earthy colors around me are weathered and worn by the hot sun and wind.
-This rustic feeling is also found in my pottery.
-Well crafted forms and atmospheric firing make these pots exciting and totally unique.
-Carving the clay with images and textures is my signature, but sometimes I just like a quiet pot to showcase the flame activity from the kiln.
-No two pots are ever the same and each body of work inspires the next.
+This characteristic is also found in much of my pottery.